Fraud-Detection-and-Defense/lego-docs/README.md

 The outputs from these Legos are collated into a single dataset where each user has a Sybil likelihood as measured across several dimensions.
 A threshold value that separates "suspicious" and "not suspicious" users can be applied to each metric individually such that the final dataset is a set of Booleans for each user, and the final decision about whether to omit or allow a particular user is a simple summation (e.g. if sum > 3, squelch).
 Alternatively, the actual value from each metric can be propagated to the final dataset and a (weighted) average applied there to identify Sybils.
 Either way, the outputs from the Legos themselves are aggregated and used collectively to come to a decision about the trustability of the user.
 In summary, the Legos are run independently and the results passed to an aggregator.
 The user sees the result of each independent Lego and also the result of the aggregator - i.e. they get an overall Sybil likelihood score/trust score and also a break down of the individual Sybil "dimensions".

 ## Building Legos

 ### How do I build a Lego?

-In essence, building a Lego means coding up some algorithm that domonstrably has Sybil-detecting efficacy and wrapping it in helper functions that enhance its useability.
+In essence, building a Lego means coding up some algorithm that demonstrably has Sybil-detecting efficacy and wrapping it in helper functions that enhance its useability.
 A common workflow might be:

 1) Exploratory analysis of gitcoin data that reveals some Sybil predictor
 2) Encoding of the algorithm as a script in preferred language